ljnicol/evie/README.md

 # Getting Started

-Download a pre-built package from the releases page (<https://github.com/state-machine-io/planning-scenario-viewer/releases>).
+Download a pre-built package from the [releases page](https://github.com/state-machine-io/planning-scenario-viewer/releases).

 Unzip this and enter your PostgreSQL connection settings into the "config.json" file.